Graduate Satisfactory Academic Progress Policy

 To regain eligibility for financial aid, a student may:

-- Repeat failed courses
+o Repeat failed courses

 The student should notify the SFS office when the deficiency has been made up, so that we may review transcripts and reinstate eligibility if appropriate.
 If the student has taken courses at another institution, he/she should request an academic transcript to be sent to PLNU’s Records Office.
 Transcripts must be evaluated first and recorded on the student’s PLNU transcript before financial aid can be reinstated.

 Attempted Units – the cumulative number of units on a student’s academic transcript at the end of the semester.
-Attempted units include course repetitions and courses for which the student received a letter grade of F, I, IP, NC, W, WF, or Z.
+Attempted units include course repetitions and courses for which the student received a letter grade of F, I, NC, W, WF, or Z.

 Completed Units – the cumulative number of units on a student’s academic transcript for which a grade of A, B, C, D, or CR is earned.

 A grade of I (Incomplete) must be made up, if at all, by the end of the next regular semester.
-Until made up, a grade of I is considered as F in determining the student’s grade-point average, and eligibility for financial aid.

 A grade of WF (Withdrawn under Failing Conditions) is recorded when a student does not request permission or whose petition to withdraw from a class is denied after 50% of the class has passed.
-A grade of WF is considered the same as an F in calculating the grade-point average.

 Semester – a semester is defined as Fall, Spring, or Summer.
 If a student only enrolls in one quad of a semester, that quad would be considered a semester for that student.